liferay/liferay-docs/discover/portal/articles/02-starting-site-development/07-importing-exporting-pages-and-content.markdown

 ## Backing Up and Restoring Pages

-Next to the *Add Page* button on the Site Pages screen, there are two buttons labeled *Export* and *Import*.
-The Export button allows you to export the your site's data as a single file, called a LAR (Liferay Archive) file.
+In the Sites tab of the Product Menu, there is an option called *Publishing Tools*, which is where the *Export/Import* features reside for pages.
+If you click on *Export/Import*, you are presented two buttons labeled *Export* and *Import*, which can be used for your public or private pages.
+The Export button allows you to export your site's data as a single LAR file.
 When importing data into a site, it's best to use a newly created site to avoid potential conflicts between the existing site data and the data about to be imported.
 When exporting site data, you can specify exactly what data should be included in the LAR:

 - Site pages (you can select exactly which ones)
 - Page settings